slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 }⍟2017 1‿0‿⟨0⟩                        # ⇒ 1487
 ```

-However, this feel immensely unsatisfactory to me.
+However, this feels immensely unsatisfactory to me.
 Repeatedly breaking apart an array and assembling it again (`(np↑b)∾i∾np↓b`) sort of signals that something must be amiss.
 Instead, it would be much better to not have to care about the position at all,
 always insert the element at the front, and rotate the array instead.